The Copper Queen was selected as the winner of Arizona Opera’s inaugural commission initiative, Arizona SPARK.

 Service Provider details the erosion of modern romance by our obsession with mobile technology.
 When a loving couple goes out for their anniversary dinner at an elegant restaurant, the evening descends into farcical disaster as the incessant cell phone usage ultimately unmasks the fractured reality of their marriage.
 The twenty minute opera is scored for soprano, mezzo, tenor and baritone, accompanied by twelve instruments. (clink here for more accolades of Service Provider)

 John de los Santos constructed the libretto for When Adonis Calls from the poems of Gavin Geoffrey Dillard.
 The opera was selected as part of the 2015 Fort Worth Opera Frontiers Showcase and presented in concert by operamission in NYC.
-The piece was staged as part of Opera America's 2017 New Works Forum.
+The piece was staged as part of Opera America’s 2017 New Works Forum, and premiered in 2018 at the Asheville Lyric Opera to sold-out houses.

 When Adonis Calls is the story of an accomplished author struggling with writer’s block who is contacted by an eager young fan interested in both an artistic and personal correspondence.
 What follows is a sensual game of literary discovery that leads the two into realms of unbridled eroticism, demons, and secret longings.
 Their writings culminate in a meeting in the flesh that transcends beyond what either of them imagined when they first put pen to paper.